AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-42-Vishing.md

 ## Why It Matters
 From an attacker's side, vishing is highly effective because real-time conversation creates immediate psychological pressure.
 Victims can't take time to verify, can't forward the call to a security team, and the human voice triggers instinctive trust responses that text-based attacks don't.
 Modern AI voice cloning technology is making vishing even more dangerous — attackers can now clone an executive's voice from publicly available audio and call employees impersonating them.

+From a defender's side, the core defense is the same as all social engineering — verify through a separate channel.
+Hang up and call the organization back on their official published number.
+No legitimate bank, government agency, or IT department will pressure you to stay on the line and prevent you from verifying their identity.
+Security awareness training that specifically includes vishing scenarios is essential since most training focuses on email phishing.